reliatec-gmbh/LibreClinica-docs/developer.rst

 Version Control
 ---------------

 Git version control system is used for tracking changes in LibreClinica project repositories.
-Those are hosted publicly via `RelliaTec GmbH GitHub <https://github.com/reliatec-gmbh/>`_ organisation.
+Those are hosted publicly via `ReliaTec GmbH GitHub <https://github.com/reliatec-gmbh/>`_ organisation.

 Repository
 ----------

-`LibreClinica <https://github.com/reliatec-gmbh/LibreClinica>`_ (origin) repository was created as a fork from `OpenClinica/OpenClinica <https://github.com/OpenClinica/OpenClinica>`_ (upstream) public repository.
+`LibreClinica <https://github.com/reliatec-gmbh/LibreClinica>`_ (origin) repository was created as a fork from `OpenClinica <https://github.com/OpenClinica/OpenClinica>`_ (upstream) public repository.
 The idea is to maintain origin repository synchronisable with upstream as long as the upstream public version exists.
 This requires to define certain naming conventions in order to prevent naming collisions (for versions, branches and tags).

 Issue Management
 ----------------